weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## develop
+- when updating a relation, add newNode if oldNode is undefined

 ## 11.1.1
 - Fix for Weaver not being set on the window object
 - Add isAllowedRelation function to verify relation key on model class